Dallas and Waxahachie Senior Housing Options

 Home Care

-Payment options for home care include private pay, Medicare (limited number of days), Medicaid CBA, long-term care insurance, and VA Aid and Attendance or Housebound benefits.
+Payment options for home care include private pay, Medicare (limited number of days), STAR+PLUS Medicaid waiver services, long-term care insurance, and VA Aid & Attendance benefits.